MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netrxqueue/nf-netrxqueue-netrxqueuegetpacketcontexttoken.md

 UID: NF:netrxqueue.NetRxQueueGetPacketContextToken
 title: NetRxQueueGetPacketContextToken function
 author: windows-driver-content
-description: The NetRxQueueGetPacketContextToken method retrieves a NET_PACKET_CONTEXT_TOKEN for a NET_PACKET context on a receive queue. ms.assetid: 4e4d870f-2be6-4936-a76b-226bafb5bb90 ms.author: windowsdriverdev ms.date: 02/09/2018
+description: The NetRxQueueGetPacketContextToken method retrieves a NET_PACKET_CONTEXT_TOKEN for a NET_PACKET context on a receive queue.
+This method is reserved for NetAdapterCx.
+Client drivers must not call this method directly. ms.assetid: 4e4d870f-2be6-4936-a76b-226bafb5bb90 ms.author: windowsdriverdev ms.date: 02/09/2018